tldr-pages/tldr/pages/linux/toolbox-run.md

 `toolbox run --container {{name}}`

-- Run command inside a `toolbox` container for a different distribution other than the host:
+- Run a command inside a `toolbox` container for a specific distribution:

 `toolbox run --distro {{distribution}}`